SAP/ui5-typescript/packages/ts-interface-generator/README.md

 ## TODO

-- include documentation to generated files
+- include original API documentation to generated files
 - make sure watch mode does it right (also run on deletion?
-Delete interfaces beforere-creating?
+Delete interfaces before-creating?
 Only create interfaces for updated files?)
 - consider further information like deprecation etc.
 - last output is "Watching for file changes." even when a _single_ run has finished
+- it is probably needed to check whether the control class being handled is the default export or a named export.
+Right now it is assumed that it is the default export.
+Other cases are not tested and likely not working.
 - ...

 ## Support